Vicken-Ghoubiguian/CalendarConverterAPIForDateAndTime/README.md

 git clone https://github.com/Vicken-Ghoubiguian/WorldSwissKnifeAPI
 ```

-Then, you have to position yourself in the `WorldSwissKnifeAPI` directory generated :
+Then, you have to position yourself in the `WorldSwissKnifeAPI` directory thus generated :

 ```bash
 cd WorldSwissKnifeAPI